rock posts

 alternative rock

 Of all the songs I love with endless feeling or thought attachable, Kinnie Starr‘s “Friendship and Creativity” goes beyond; joining core values of who I am.
 Her confrontational statements unsettle then affirm as she slides between tranquil and stern, with music swelling among concerns, confusion, and vehement frustration.
-It’s her direct, lively and personal manner that resonates viscerally in me, and this hasn’t been matched since discovery in 2000.
-She speaks to and of humanity, tying into her honest desires and one simple, nakedly exposing wish. (thx, Nelly)
+It’s her direct, lively, and personal manner that resonates viscerally in me, and this hasn’t been matched since discovery in 2000.
+She speaks to and of humanity; tying her honest desires into one simple, nakedly exposing wish. (thx, Nelly)

 My favorite song.